 - The Lincoln Memorial

 - Vietnam Veterans Memorial

 If you are a photographer, it is very difficult to get pictures due to the amount of crowds there.
 But these monuments are incredible to see.

 Make your reservations early if you want a tour of the Capitol.
 Reservations are available 90 days in advance from the U.S. Capitol Website.

 If you have seen pictures of Washington DC at cherry blossom time, then you have most likely seen the tidal basin.
 The Martin Luther King Jr. Memorial is on one side of the basin and the Jefferson Memorial is on the other.
 Both are worth seeing and if you are there during cherry blossom time it is incredible.
 We made plans for a trip there and hit peak cherry blossom time.
 I’ll let you judge for yourself with the pictures below.

 The Supreme Court building does not offer guided walking tours, but you can see portions of the building on a self-guided basis.
 Some courtroom portions are open to the public.
 Check ahead of your visit to see if court is in session.
 Seating is on a first come first basis.

-We stayed in an area called The Wharf.
+We stayed in an area called the Wharf.
 This is a mile long stretch along the Potomac River lined with hotels and restaurants.
 This was not far from the heart of DC.
-There is a shuttle a little way down you can take or you can walk it.
+There is a shuttle within walking distance, or you can walk to the sites.
 It has fabulous views and is across the water from the Jefferson Memorial.